 Kids & Youth

-That's ok, we still want you to be a Junior Ranger.
-You can download the book and work on it at home.
-Once you have completed enough activities mail in the check list at the end of the book.
-We will send you a badge and you can spread the word about Frederick Douglass far and wide.
+Can't make it to the site?
+That's okay!
+We still want you to be a Junior Ranger.
+You can download the Junior Ranger booklet and work on it at home.
+Once you have completed eight or more activities, mail in the checklist at the end of the book.
+We will send you a Junior Ranger badge and you can spread the word about Frederick Douglass far and wide.